The Corporate Immigration Review: Uruguay

-Upon the expiration of an authorised term of residence, foreigners must leave the country.
+Upon the expiration of authorised residence terms, foreigners must leave the country.
 In certain cases, the National Immigration Office may extend the length of stay if acceptable reasons are provided or if an immigrant requests a change of migration category before the expiration of the relevant term.

 Foreign people allowed in one of the above-mentioned categories may request to be changed from one migration category to another, provided they meet the requirements established by regulations for those purposes.